 Many digital nomad newbies are intimidated by hosting but it really is very easy indeed to install and set up and you will need to get it sorted before you can properly start your travel blog.
 Let me run you through it…

-Getting started with Bluehost is the absolute best option for newbie travel bloggers.
+If you want to start a travel blog, getting started with Bluehost is the absolute best option for you.

 Best of all, Broke Backpacker readers get an exclusive deal on the price – $2.95 a month rather than the normal $7.99 a month – that’s a pretty massive saving.

 Bluehost has got great support, and at a beginning price of $2.95 a month, it’s hard to complain about the price.

 I have several websites and have experimented with a number of different hosting companies.
 Bluehost has quickly become my favourite hosting solution.

 Hosting your travel blog with Bluehost will only cost you $2.95 a month and if you opt for hosting with Bluehost you can score your domain name for free as well.
 Best of all, setting up is quick.